 Long Island and the Rockaways remain vulnerable to major storms, and we will redouble our efforts to reduce both the number and duration of outages caused by storms and other emergencies.
 Investments in hardening of transmission supply and distribution circuits will continue, optimized through the use of improved designs and methods.
 New tools and data sources are available for monitoring the risks posed by vegetation, and we will leverage these technologies to better target tree trimming and hazard tree removal efforts.
 We will also strengthen storm prediction and impact modeling practices to better anticipate, prepare for, and respond to storms.

-Finally, we will develop and implement advanced physical security and monitoring systems to protect the LIPA grid from natural hazards, unauthorized access and disruption, and other emerging security risks.
+Safety and security will remain top priorities over the next five years.
+We will develop advanced physical security and monitoring systems to protect the LIPA grid from natural hazards, unauthorized access and disruption, and other emerging security risks.
+We will also implement programs that further strengthen our industry-leading performance in employee and public safety.